AntonBereza/demo-project/readme.md

 This is a quote down below.
 Someone said:

-> "Whatever doesn't kill me
+> Whatever doesn't kill me
-> simply makes stranger."
+> simply makes stranger